 Think long and hard about your pickup configuration

 Sure, you can always replace pickups further down the line – but it would be much more cost-effective to invest in a Fender Strat that's voiced to your needs.
-Those in search of cleaner tones may prefer to stick with Fender’s typically noiseless and lower-output single-coils, while someone looking to dial into more high gain and heavy metal tones might need more bark from their guitar’s electronics, and perhaps be more suited to one or even two humbucker or hot rail-style pickups.
+Those in search of cleaner tones may prefer to stick with Fender’s typically noiseless and lower-output single coils, while someone looking to dial into more high gain and heavy metal tones might need more bark from their guitar’s electronics, and perhaps be more suited to one or even two humbuckers or hot rail-style pickups.

 And there are always exceptions to such rules – some of the most legendary rock and metal tones ever recorded have shined through thanks to their single-coil grit.
-So it’s worth asking yourself what has typically been used by the artists you’re trying to emulate.
+So it’s worth asking yourself what has typically been used by the artists you’re most inspired by.